-The purpose of the Qualifying Exam is to assess whether students have the intellectual capacity, maturity, and background knowledge to conduct research.
-Specifically, the exam is designed to:
+The purpose of Qualifying Exam is to assess whether students have the intellectual capacity, maturity, and background knowledge to conduct research.
+Specifically, the exam is supposed to:

-- evaluate student ability to identify and justify interesting research questions, including formulating appropriate hypotheses and predictions; - assess student ability to place research questions into the context of current literature; - assess student ability to plan strategies to answer research questions;

-- evaluate the student's ability to communicate their questions and knowledge in written and oral form: - identify gaps in student knowledge and recommend remedies; and - provide an incentive for the student to hone the skills and knowledge necessary to proceed with research in their specific discipline.
-More general subject-matter knowledge is evaluated by grades from coursework completed by a student.
+- evaluate student ability to identify and justify interesting research questions, including formulating appropriate hypotheses, - assess student ability to place research questions in the context of current literature. - assess student ability to plan strategies to answer research questions, - evaluate the student's ability to communicate their questions and knowledge in written and oral form, - identify gaps in student knowledge relevant to their general discipline and to recommend rectification, and - provide an incentive for student to hone skills and knowledge necessary to proceed with research in their discipline.
+Assessment of more general subject- matter knowledge is achieved by grades from courses.